Home / Lebanese Recipes / Chicken Shawarma Pita with Tahini Garlic Sauce

 Chicken Shawarma Pita with Tahini Garlic Sauce

 A quick and easy chicken shawarma marinade – lemon and yogurt tenderize the lean chicken breasts while fresh garlic, parsley, and spices add tons of flavor.
-Served on pita bread with a tahini garlic sauce.
+You’ll love this chicken shawarma pita with tahini garlic sauce.

 Chicken shawarma pita with tahini garlic sauce.

 My maternal grandparents emigrated from Syria and settled in West Michigan, so although I grew up eating Middle Eastern food, there are only a handful of Lebanese restaurants on this side of the state.
 As such, I grew up learning from my mother and grandmother how to make and perfect Lebanese recipes.
 This Chicken Shawarma Pita with Tahini Garlic Sauce is a result of my family’s culture and my childhood.
-We decided to wrap it into a pita with our favorite tahini garlic sauce, but it is great on its own served with rice pilaf and a green salad as well!
+We decided to wrap it into a pita with our favorite tahini sauce, but it is great on its own served with rice pilaf and a green salad as well!
+Truth is, my family loves anything wrapped in pita bread such as eggs and labneh in a wrap!

 Ingredients